by Susan Flantzer © Unofficial Royalty 2016

 On March 20, 1413, while in prayer at the shrine of Edward the Confessor at Westminster Abbey, King Henry IV suffered a fatal attack, possibly a stroke.
 He was carried to the Jerusalem Chamber, a room in the house of the Abbey’s abbot, where he died at age 45.
 King Henry V’s coronation was held at Westminster Abbey on April 9, 1413, in a snowstorm.

-In the first years of his reign, King Henry V benefited from a royal treasury that, for the first time in a long time, had more money than it spent.
+In the first years of his reign, King Henry V benefited from a royal treasury that, for the first time in a long time, had a surplus.
 England’s longtime enemy France was ravaged by civil war, so it temporarily became less of a threat.
 Henry V began a reconciliation policy.
 King Richard II was rehabilitated as a former king and buried in Westminster Abbey.
 The noble families of York, Mortimer, Percy, and Holland, who had rebelled repeatedly against King Henry IV, had their titles and lands restored.

-As things began to settle down domestically, Henry V devoted more time to foreign affairs.
-A renewal of the war of France also had a domestic benefit and it would divert the attention of the great nobles.
-King Charles VI of France suffered from some kind of mental illness (he thought he was made of glass) and his son was not a great prospect as king, and so the old dynastic claim to the throne of France, first pursued by Edward III of England, was renewed.
+As the domestic situation settled down, Henry V devoted more time to foreign affairs.
+A renewal of the war of France also had a domestic benefit and would divert the attention of the great nobles.
+King Charles VI of France suffered from some kind of mental illness (he thought he was made of glass) and his son was not a great prospect as king, so the old dynastic claim to the throne of France, first pursued by Edward III of England, was renewed.
 Henry V demanded the complete restoration of the Angevin Empire, including Normandy, to England.

 Catherine went to England with Henry and was crowned queen in Westminster Abbey on February 23, 1421.
 In June 1421, Henry returned to France to continue his military campaigns.
 Catherine was already several months pregnant and gave birth to a son: